ArthurFlag/docker-docs/content/manuals/ai/mcp-catalog-and-toolkit/toolkit.md

 ### Passive security

-- Image signing and attestation: All MCP server images are built by Docker and digitally signed to verify their source and integrity.
+- Image signing and attestation: All MCP server images under `mcp/` in the [catalog](catalog.md) are built by Docker and digitally signed to verify their source and integrity.
 Each image includes a Software Bill of Materials (SBOM) for full transparency.